QPay is a money app designed to help students create smarter spending habits and track their payments anywhere and everywhere.

 |Overseas ATM fee||$0 (ATM providers may charge fees)|

-The QPay Mastercard is a prepaid card that can be reloaded from an external bank account on to the QPay Swipe app.
+The QPay Mastercard is a prepaid card that can be reloaded from an external bank account or card via the QPay app.
 Like a regular debit card, the QPay prepaid card is set up with a Tap & Go feature for purchases under $100 and allows you to withdraw cash from ATMs.

 It can also be used overseas or on foreign websites at home, though it does come with a foreign transaction fee of 2.99%.

-QPay’s Mastercard is linked with the QPay Swipe app where you can access your transaction history and keep up with the weekly discounts and offers.
-QPay gives you the chance to win discounts at one of their many participating partners meaning cardholders can take advantage of real savings on things like food, clothing and even gym memberships in return for their regular spending.
+QPay’s Mastercard is linked with the QPay Swipe app where you can access your transaction history and keep up with the latest offers from partners.
+QPay allows users to get cashback by shopping at participating stores, meaning cardholders can take advantage of real savings on things like takeaway and food delivery services, clothing and even groceries.

 Currently, QPay don’t hold an Authorised Deposit-taking Institution licence, but they are reportedly looking to apply for one in the near future which would enable them to launch transaction and savings accounts linked with smartphone payment options like Apple, Samsung and Google Pay).
 QPay even have grand plans to launch a superannuation fund built just for students, so watch this space.